-Session 1: Women in Hinduism – Divinity and Femininity
+Session 1: Women in Hinduism – The Divine and the Feminine

-Hindu religious thought has always been deeply concerned with the idea of femininity.
-In this session we discover the origins of that idea and its development.
-Hindu beliefs and practices have located the feminine both in the material human world and in the realm of the spirit.
+Hindu belief and practice have located the feminine both in the material human world and in the realm of the spirit.
 How much force does that tradition still exert on Hindu culture today?
-This is an intriguing question that leads to emotionally charged positions among Hindus and non-Hindus alike.
-We will explore the traditions of Goddess worship in sacred texts, beginning with the goddesses revered in Vedic hymns.
+This intriguing question leads to emotionally-charged positions among Hindus and non-Hindus alike.
+We will explore the traditions of Goddess worship in sacred texts, beginning with goddesses revered in Vedic hymns.
 We then look at the worship of the Goddess as the single Supreme Deity before considering how (or if) devotion to the Great Goddess translates into respect for women generally.

 Session 2: Hindu Women and Sacred Knowledge

-Hindu society has traditionally regarded knowledge, especially sacred knowledge, as the source of prestige and power.
-As women’s access to knowledge has varied, so has their social and religious position – from the Vedic period’s open opportunities through to insurmountable obstacles in later times through to increased access to education in the 19th century.
-But even in medieval and early modern times, when women were held within the narrowest bounds of domesticity, there were many Hindu women revered for their religious insights and erudition.
-What do Vedic sources tell us of the lives and education of women in the early period and what do later texts reveal about women’s access to spiritual education?
-What is the path from the post-Vedic era to the onset of modernity?
+Hindu society has traditionally regarded sacred knowledge as the source of prestige and power.
+As women’s access to knowledge has varied, so has their social and religious position.
+From the Vedic period’s open opportunities, through to insurmountable obstacles in later times, through to increased access to education in the 19th century.
+But even in medieval and early modern times, when women were held within the narrowest bounds of domesticity, there were Hindu women revered for their religious insights and learning.

 Session 3: Regulating Women’s Lives – Scriptures and Injunctions

-Women’s lives in pre-modern Hindu society became increasingly confined by rules for every aspect of life.
+Women’s lives in pre-modern Hindu society were confined by rules for every aspect of life.
 These were set down by priests and religious scholars, based on arbitrary notions of women’s nature that led to the erosion of women’s freedom.
-Earlier freedoms were replaced by strict control of women’s activities within the home, away from public life.
-To find out how this happened, we will look at the injunctions and opinions of Hindu books of conduct that aimed to regulate women’s lives and consider how far they prevailed in reality.
-We will also see how the culture of women’s dependency has fared in modern Hindu society, including diasporic Hindu communities.
+Earlier freedoms were replaced by control of women’s activities within the home, away from public life.
+To find out how this happened, we look at the injunctions and opinions of Hindu books of conduct that aimed to regulate women’s lives and consider how far they prevailed in reality.
+We will also see how the culture of women’s dependency has fared in modern Hindu society, including diaspora communities.

 Session 4: A Room of Her Own – Women’s Writings

-Enquiry and declaration of belief are at the heart of Hindu religious life, to which women’s contributions through Hinduism’s long history have been complex and rich.
-Beginning in the Vedic age, women expressed in poetry and song their philosophical perceptions and their quest for the divine.
+Enquiry and declaration of belief are at the heart of Hindu religious life.
+Women’s contributions to these have been complex and rich.
+In the Vedic age, women expressed in poetry and song their philosophical perceptions and their quest for the divine.
 In doing so, women often flouted social rules, enriching Hindu spirituality while asserting the independence of faith.
 In this session we examine women’s contribution to Hindu religious writing, noting in particular the devotional poetry composed by women.
-We see the distinctively feminine contribution to the religious life of India and beyond.

 Session 5: Women at Worship

-The home is the primary location of worship for many Hindus, especially Hindu women.
+The home is the primary location of worship for women in Hinduism.
 Responsible for the well-being of their families, women turn to the divine to obtain blessings for these families and for others.
-They perform traditionally prescribed rituals and home ceremonies designed to please particular deities.
+They perform traditional rituals and ceremonies designed to please particular deities.
 Differing as they do from Vedic and Brahminical practices, these rituals are a living part of Hindu religious life.
 Although males are by no means excluded from these devotional tasks, the main performers are almost always women.
-In this session we learn how these rituals are performed and how they affirm women’s sense of their connection to the sacred.
-The outsider’s experience of Hinduism often relates to temples and visible rituals, but this session shows how home rituals are equally important and is where women come to the fore as religious leaders and practitioners.
+In this session we learn how these rituals are performed and how they affirm women’s connection to the sacred.
+The outsider’s experience of Hinduism often relates to temples and visible rituals, but here we see how home rituals are equally important and is where women lead.

 Session 6: Women, Art, and Religion